JoyKrishnaMondal/SimpleBrowserifyWatch/ReadMe.md

-###SimpleBrowserifyWatch - require management using unfashionable techniques.
+###SimpleBrowserifyWatch - using header files with browserify.

 ###Why

 1. Dependency management is a nightmare for front-end programmers - `browserify` elegantly manages complexities in dependencies.
-However as you start using a lot of

-`requires` browserify slows down.
+However as you start using a lot of `requires` browserify slows down.

 2. Even for a simple app it takes a lot of time for browserify to compile all your dependencies.